 - At least two doctor-level members that know the field of the doctoral thesis.

-- A third member is recommended.
-He/she should preferably be at least a doctor-level member, but may also be a master-level expert from outside the university with a strong knowledge of the field in a non-academic context (e.g. industry, government …).
+- There can be also a third member in follow-up group.
+He/she should preferably be at least a doctor-level member but may also be a master-level expert from outside the university with a strong knowledge of the field in a non-academic context (e.g. industry, government …).

 - At least one of the members is from the University of Oulu (has work contract or is a docent).

-- be directly connected to the research, or to the doctoral student;
+- may not be directly connected to the research, or to the doctoral researcher

 - Supervisors cannot be members of the follow-up group.
-However, when expressly invited by the doctoral student, they may attend a meeting.
+However, when expressly invited by the doctoral researcher, they may attend a meeting.

-All doctoral students have to follow the study requirements and fulfill the obligatory course requirements included.
-Without accepted Doctoral Training Plan and the follow-up group meeting(s), the degree cannot be completed.
+Doctoral researcher have to follow the study requirements and fulfil the obligatory course requirements included.
+Without accepted doctoral training plan and the follow-up group meeting(s), the degree cannot be completed.